-Healthcare reform is one of the most contested issues in U.S. politics: costs are high, access is limited, and current laws and mandates do not work for everyone.
-Reform is inevitable, and will affect all Americans.
+Healthcare reform is one of the most contested issues in U.S. politics, as all Americans are facing high costs and limited access.
+Current laws and mandates do not work for everyone.
+Even before the coronavirus pandemic, reform was necessary and inevitable.
 It is important for lawmakers, businesses and employers, and individual citizens to be aware of the current state of healthcare and the reforms under consideration to come up with the best solution for Americans.

 What You Can Do/Ways to Get Involved

 Many options for healthcare reform are being considered.
 It is essential that American citizens remain aware of the options so they can contribute to dialogue and make their voices heard.
 Here are some resources to explore: